-Average Cost for Mini-Split Installation
+Average Mini-Split Installation Cost

 One of the most frequently installed sizes is a 12,000 BTU mini-split.
-This will heat and cool about 450–550 square feet, or roughly the size of a studio apartment.
+This will heat and cool approximately 450–550 square feet, or around the size of a studio apartment.

-- Installing a concrete pad for the outdoor condenser, $75–$300.
+- Installing a concrete area for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This might be required if you have an older residence.
+This could be necessary if you have an older house.

 - Rooms you don’t visit very often.

-- Rooms with hot and cold spots.
+- Spaces with hot and cold spots.